sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

 ## Decorators

-The plugin also includes subcommands so that TypeScript users can easily register subcommands.
+The plugin also includes subcommand decorators so that TypeScript users can easily register subcommands.

 ### Subcommands